MicrosoftDocs/windows-ai-docs/docs/overview.md

 ## What is Windows AI?

-Windows AI is a platform for AI capabilities and optimizations for Windows apps devices.
-With Windows AI, developers can take advantage of abstractions for hardware optimizations and interchangable AI models to build intelligent applications on Windows devices.
+Windows AI is a platform for AI capabilities and optimizations for Windows devices.
+With Windows AI, developers can take advantage of abstractions for hardware optimizations and interchangeable AI models to build intelligent applications on Windows devices.

 ## Windows ML